A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Analysis Examples

 The \textit{Roman} High-Latitude Time-Domain Survey will rely on obtaining redshifts of the host galaxies to use \SNe\ on a Hubble diagram.
 As discussed by \citet{Gupta16} and \citet{popovic_assessment_2019} with regards to DES and SDSS (respectively), there may be misassignment of the true host galaxy of a SN.
 This can cause outliers on the Hubble diagram that cannot always be removed, and therefore cause a cosmological bias.
 This may be especially problematic for \textit{Roman} owing to its large redshift range where fainter hosts will not be detected, as well as the possibility of blending \citep{Melchior2018} of galaxies over the images.

-What the image set allows us that cannot be done at the catalog level is determining the galaxy detection limit, as some galaxies will be too faint to be detected with our algorithms.
-SNe that belong to these galaxies may appear ``hostless" \citep{Sullivan06} or be assigned to a different galaxy.
+What the image set allows us that cannot be done at the catalog level is determining the galaxy detection limit, as some galaxies will be too faint to be detected with our algorithms. \SNe{} that belong to these galaxies may appear ``hostless" \citep{Sullivan06} or be assigned to a different galaxy.

 Following \citet{popovic_assessment_2019}, we estimate the rate of misassociation using our coadded images. \citet{popovic_assessment_2019} did this at the catalog level by assigning the host based on the separation and properties of nearby galaxies.
 We tested a similar procedure here by using the Source Extractor isophote parameters to define the elliptical effective radius with our injected artificial sources on real images.
 Then we follow the directional light radius (DLR) method of \citet{Sullivan06} to assign host galaxies, which uses the distance from the galaxy to the center, as well as the orientation and shape of the galaxy.
-However, we found that simply using the distance between the SN and galaxy position gave better association results for our images.
+However, we found that simply using the distance between the SN~Ia and galaxy position gave better association results for our images.

 The results of the host-galaxy association analysis are shown in Fig.~\ref{fig:host_association_redshift}.
 There were 489 host galaxies in one sample of images.
 411 host galaxies are detected and correctly identified, as represented by the blue points.
 8 host galaxies are detected but are not the closest galaxy, potentially leading to misassociation; these are shown as orange points.
-Finally, 70 host galaxies are not detected, which could also lead to misassociation.
-The redshift of the closest detected galaxy to the SN position is given in green.

-The set of \SNe\ (and thus host galaxies) span a wide redshift range.
+Furthermore, 70 host galaxies are not detected, which could also lead to misassociation.
+The redshift of the closest detected galaxy to the SN~Ia position is given in green.
+The set of \SNe{} (and thus host galaxies) span a wide redshift range.
 At lower redshifts, performance is much better, with only 2 out of 98 galaxies below $z = 1$ and 8 out of 234 galaxies below $z = 1.5$ not detected.